| Module Title |

 Learning Outcomes

-1. Critically analyses ethical issues and theoretical underpinnings for research design 2.
+1. Critically analyse ethical issues and theoretical underpinnings for research design 2.
 Discuss principal research methods for healthcare studies 3.
-Critically analyses literature from healthcare research 4.
+Critically analyse literature from healthcare research 4.
 Determine ethical concerns and responsibilities for advanced practice 5.
 Identification of a clear and concise area of interest within nursing practice for further consideration

 |